brendan-dorsey/stabilitas-thresholds/README.md

 ![Data Performance Challenge](images/data_performance_challenge.png)

-Possible causes are seasonality, inconsistent patterns within the data, increase noise in some months (making an already heavily unbalanced classes much more extreme).
+Possible causes are seasonality, inconsistent patterns within the data, or increased noise in some months (making already heavily unbalanced classes even more extreme).
 There may have also been a distinct change in the data processing pipeline at Stabilitas.
-Each of these possibilities will require a different technique to address, so more investigation is the first step.
+Each of these possibilities will require a different technique to address, so more investigation is the first next step.